scottpcs/Agentopia/README.md

 ## Usage

-1. Use the toolbar on the left to add nodes to your workflow.
+1. Use the toolbar on the left to add AI or human agent nodes to your workflow.
 2. Connect nodes by dragging from one node's output to another node's input.
 3. Configure node properties by selecting a node and using the property panel on the right.
 4. Save your workflow using the "Save" button in the menu bar.